Kent County Cricket Club: Coaching staff

+Adam Hollioake was appointed as Kent's head coach in December 2024, replacing Matt Walker who resigned as coach at the end of the 2024 season.
+The team was promoted to Division One of the County Championship and won the 2021 Vitality Blast and 2022 One-Day Cup under Walker's leadership.
+The team's bowling coach until September 2023 was Simon Cook, another past player who was appointed as the club's Directors of Cricket, replacing Paul Downton.
+He was replaced by Robbie Joseph, a former fast bowler who took 230 wickets for the county and had previously worked as the bowling coach at Gloucestershire.
+At the same time, Toby Radford was appointed as the club's batting coach, replacing Alex Gidman who had left after a single season, moving to become an assistant coach with the England women's cricket team.

 The Head of Talent Pathway in charge of the development of young cricketers at the club is former Second XI coach and player Min Patel.
-Patel works alongside Mark Dekker who had previously coached Kent Women.
+Patel works alongside Mark Dekker who had previously coached Kent Women and coaches the county's Second XI.
 Former player Mark Ealham is a part-time coach with the club, also spending time coaching at The King's School, Canterbury.

+In October 2025 the club announced its former all-rounder Darren Stevens is to join the coaching squad as a bowling consultant.

 Records

 Frank Woolley, who played for Kent between 1906 and 1938, holds the record for the most appearances, most career runs and most runs in a season for the county.
 He is the only man to score more than 100 centuries for Kent with 122 and is the county's fifth leading wicket taker.
 Bill Ashdown holds the record for the highest score for the county with 332 runs against Essex in 1934.
-He is one of only two men to have scored a triple-century for Kent, with two to his name, the other being Sean Dickson who scored 318 against Northants in 2017.
+He is one of only three men to have scored a triple-century for Kent, with two to his name, the others being Sean Dickson, who scored 318 against Northants in 2017, and Daniel Bell-Drummond who scored 300 not out against the same side in 2023.

 Tich Freeman is the county's leading wicket taker with 3,340 wickets.
 Freeman took more than 150 wickets for the county 14 times and holds the record for the most wickets in a season.
 Fellow spin bowler Colin Blythe has the best bowling figures in Kent's history taking 10/30 against Northamptonshire in 1907, with 17/48 in the match.
 Freeman took ten wickets in a match 128 times with Blythe achieving the same feat 64 times.

 Along with Woolley and Freeman, Wally Hardinge, James Seymour and Derek Underwood are the only men with more than 500 first-class appearances for Kent.